Oiroizoi/evolvinator/README.md

 - Use "i" for both the vowel /i/ and the consonant /j/.
 Its phonetic value will be determined based on its position.
 (These sounds contrasted in Classical Latin, but the difference is unimportant in the development of the Romance Languages).
 - Choose the appropriate part of speech.
 - Note that most words in the Romance languages derive from Latin accusative forms (e.g., "canem", not "canis").

+### Classical Sanskrit
+- Enter a Classical Sanskrit word.
+You can enter the word in Devanagari or its IAST/ISO 15919 romanization.
+(Devanagari inputs will be automatically converted to Latin).
+- Choose the appropriate part of speech.
+- Infinitives in Modern Hindi and Urdu contain a suffix derived from _-anaka_.
+You can add this suffix to a a Sanskrit verb stem to get its predicted modern infinitive form.

 ### Old English
 - Enter an Old English word, using standard diacritics (i.e., dots for palatalization and macrons for long vowels).